guillaumebeysson/chat-poc/README.md

 # Chat PoC

-This project is a Proof of Concept (PoC) for a real-time chat system.
-It uses `Node.js` and `Socket.IO` for real-time communication between users.
-Messages are stored in a JSON file (`messages.json`) for data persistence.
+This project is a Proof of Concept (PoC) for a real-time chat system using Node.js, Socket.IO, and MongoDB.
+It provides a simple chat interface for multiple users with message persistence.

 ---

 ## Features

 - Real-time chat between multiple users.
-- Message persistence by saving to a JSON file.
-- Chat without history: each user starts a session without seeing previous messages.
-- Timestamp added to messages (complete date and time).
+- Messages stored in MongoDB for persistence.
+- Simple chat interface built with Angular.

 ---

 ## Technologies Used

 - **Frontend:**
-  - HTML, CSS, JavaScript
+  - Angular
 - **Backend:**
   - Node.js
+  - Express
   - Socket.IO
-  - File system (`fs`) for managing the JSON file
-- **Message storage file:**
-  - `messages.json`

 ---